ruby-amqp/bunny/README.markdown

-# bunny README
+# README

+## Acknowledgements

-This project was started to enable me to interact with RabbitMQ using Ruby.
-It has borrowed heavily from two projects:
+This project has borrowed heavily from the following two projects and owes their respective creators and collaborators a whole lot of gratitude:

 1. **amqp** by *tmm1* (http://github.com/tmm1/amqp/tree/master)
 2. **carrot** by *famoseagle* (http://github.com/famoseagle/carrot/tree/master)

-I will be creating tests, examples and generally tinkering, so please bear with me.
+## About

+*bunny* is an AMQP client, written in Ruby, that is intended to allow you to interact with AMQP-compliant message brokers/servers such as RabbitMQ in a synchronous fashion.

+*bunny* is being tested with RabbitMQ version 1.5.4 and version 0-8 of the AMQP specification.

 ## Quick Start